 1. Be opportunistic

 This is a great time to look at your business model and how you’re engaging with your customers.
-Are there any opportunities within your current product offering to explore new means of delivering your service?
+Are there any opportunities within your current product offering to explore new service delivery methods?

 2. Balance is key

 Use your financials to help plan and manage your business cash flow.
-Analyse your price, sales volume and cost and see where you may be able to cut expenses to ensure you remain within budget.
+Analyse your price, sales volume, and cost and see where you can cut expenses to ensure you remain within budget.

 3. Have access to capital

-‘Cash is king’ – we’ve all heard it before and it’s currently more relevant than ever.
-Cash allows businesses to continue to operate and pay wages, suppliers, contractors, maintain equipment, etc.
+‘Cash is king’ – we’ve all heard it before, and it’s currently more relevant than ever.
+Cash allows businesses to continue operating and pay wages, suppliers, contractors, equipment maintenance, etc.

 As the various types of business loan products continue to change, it’s important to know what you are eligible for before approaching any one Financial Institution.
 Save your time and hassle and speak to your Finance Executive for more information.